 Additionally, investment manager fees and investment consulting expenses are recorded as investment expenses.
-Some investment managers assess performance fees that are netted against gains or losses and are not classified as investment expenses.
-Investment expenses are based upon the best information management has as of the year-end.
+Some investment managers assess performance fees that are netted against gains or losses and are not explicitly reported.
+Management calculates these performance fees based on the contractual agreement between the investment managers and the Plan.